wp-plugins/wp-simple-firewall/readme.txt

 = 4.2.0 (Coming Soon) =

-*   ADDED:      Self-correcting database table validation.
 *   ADDED:      Audit Trail Improvements for auto-cleaning and export
 *   ADDED:      Audit Trail for more WordPress Simple Firewall events such as User Sessions, Login Protections, Comments Filtering etc.

+= 4.1.3 =
+*Released: - 19th November, 2014*

+Note: This release comes before further Audit Trail improvements.

+*   IMPROVED:   User Sessions are simplified.

+Note: This release comes before further Audit Trail improvements due to necessity for IPv6, which is becoming increasingly more common.

 = 4.1.2 =

 *   ADDED:      Self-correcting database table validation - if the structure of a database table isn't what is expected, it'll be re-created.

 = 4.1.1 =

-Note: This release comes before further Audit Trail improvements due to necessity for IPv6, which is becoming increasingly more common.

 *   WARNING:    Due to new IPv6 support, all databases tables will be rebuilt - all active user sessions will be destroyed.
 *   ADDED:      Preliminary support for IPv6 addresses throughout.
 We don't support whitelist ranges but IPv6 addresses are handled much more reliably in general.